dwcaraway/govly/README.md

 cd /path/to/this
 $ pip install -r requirements.txt
 ```

+## Configure the Database
+Install Postgresql 9.3+

+    sudo apt-get install postgresql-9.3

+Configure the pg_hba.conf file on your system (location varies) to allow local connections without passwords.
+Your hba.conf should have lines like below

+local all all trust
+host all all 127.0.0.1/32 trust

+Create the database and role within your system user name

+    $ psql -c 'create user vitals password 'vitals';' -U postgres
+    $ psql -c 'CREATE DATABASE vitalsdev WITH OWNER vitals;' -U postgres

 To launch a development server, run the below. _NOTE: DO NOT USE BUILT-IN SERVER FOR PRODUCTION_
 ```